aronweiler/assistant/README.md

 *Note: After updating you will need to re-enable/disable any tools that you previously changed on the Settings page.*

-### ⚠️WARNING⚠️
+# ⚠️ WARNING ⚠️
-The docker container is currently used primarily by me for development, so it does **not** mount a volume for the database.
+The docker container that has the database in it is currently used primarily by me for development, so it does **not** mount a volume for the database.
 When you delete the DB docker container, **ALL OF YOUR DATA WILL BE ERASED**.

 Feel free to alter this behavior on your instance, if you like.